PREVENT THE SPREAD OF COVID-19

 - National Grid has suspended collection-related activities and disconnections.

 - State debt collection has been frozen.
-New Yorkers with student debt, medical debt, and other state-referred debt will have payments frozen for at least 30 days.
+New Yorkers with student debt, medical debt, and other state-referred debt will have payments frozen until at least June 16.

 - NY State waives late fees for sales tax payments